• Browse by: category | company | brand | product type

 Company Assessment

-This company is listed on the EPA Green Power Partnership website (USA), as using renewable energy for 131% of its electricity use for its USA operations.
+This company is listed on the EPA Green Power Partnership website (USA) as using renewable energy for 171% of its organisation-wide electricity use in the USA.

 Certified B Corporations use the power of business to solve social and environmental problems.
 B Corps meet comprehensive and transparent social and environmental performance standards; meet higher legal accountability standards; and build business constituency for good business.